Call us now:

 Inheritance laws in Thailand are governed by Sections 1600-1654 of the Thai Civil and Commercial Code (CCC), which stipulate that both Thai and foreign nationals must follow the prescribed legal framework for estate distribution.
 Under Thai law, if a foreigner passes away in Thailand, their estate must be settled in accordance with Thai legal provisions unless a valid will states otherwise.
 If no will exists, inheritance follows intestate succession rules outlined in Sections 1629-1635 of the CCC, distributing the estate among statutory heirs in a specific order of priority.

-Without proper legal planning, estate distribution may be subject to lengthy court proceedings, potentially leaving beneficiaries without access to inherited assets for an extended period.
-If disputes arise, heirs may need to petition the court for estate administration under Section 1711 of the CCC, prolonging the inheritance process.
-Moreover, estate taxation may apply under the Inheritance Tax Act B.E.
-2558 (2015), which imposes a 10% tax on assets exceeding 100 million THB for non-exempt heirs.
+When individuals neglect proper legal planning, courts may oversee estate distribution through lengthy proceedings and delay beneficiaries’ access to inherited assets.
+If disputes arise, heirs must petition the court to appoint an estate administrator under Section 1711 of the CCC, and this step often prolongs the inheritance process.
+In addition, authorities may apply estate taxation under the Inheritance Tax Act B.E.
+2558 (2015), which imposes a 10% tax on assets that exceed 100 million THB for non-exempt heirs.

-Legal expertise ensures that assets are distributed in accordance with the deceased’s wishes while complying with Thai legal provisions.
-A family lawyer in Thailand helps clients structure their estate to minimize potential legal conflicts, expedite probate procedures, and protect beneficiaries’ interests.
-Proper estate planning, including the use of legal trusts and asset protection mechanisms, can also provide additional security for heirs, ensuring that wealth is preserved and transferred efficiently.
+With proper legal expertise, individuals can ensure that others distribute assets according to the deceased’s wishes and in full compliance with Thai law.
+A family lawyer in Thailand structures estates to reduce legal conflicts, accelerate probate procedures, and protect beneficiaries’ interests.
+Through careful estate planning, including the use of legal trusts and asset protection mechanisms, clients can strengthen security for heirs and preserve and transfer wealth efficiently.

 How do family lawyers assist international clients?

-International clients often face unique challenges when dealing with Thai family law.
-A family lawyer in Thailand provides essential services, including document translation, court representation, and legal consultation tailored to the needs of foreign nationals.
-Given the complexity of cross-border legal issues, legal assistance is necessary to navigate the different procedural and substantive legal systems that may apply.
+International clients often encounter unique challenges when they address Thai family law matters.
+A family lawyer in Thailand delivers essential services such as document translation, court representation, and legal consultation tailored to foreign nationals.
+Because cross-border disputes involve different procedural and substantive rules, clients must obtain legal assistance to navigate the applicable legal systems effectively.

-For expatriates involved in family disputes, language barriers and unfamiliarity with Thai legal processes can create significant obstacles.
-Thai courts require official documents to be translated into Thai and certified before submission.
-Under Section 29 of the Thai Civil Procedure Code, legal proceedings must be conducted in Thai, making it difficult for foreign litigants to represent themselves without the assistance of a bilingual lawyer.
-Legal professionals bridge this gap by offering translation services, ensuring that international clients fully understand their legal rights and obligations.
+For expatriates involved in family disputes, language barriers and unfamiliarity with Thai legal procedures frequently create serious obstacles.
+Thai courts require parties to translate official documents into Thai and certify them before submission.
+Section 29 of the Thai Civil Procedure Code requires parties to conduct legal proceedings in Thai, which makes self-representation extremely difficult for foreign litigants.
+Bilingual legal professionals close this gap by translating documents and explaining legal rights and obligations clearly.

-In cases involving cross-border marriages or child custody disputes, a family lawyer in Thailand coordinates with legal experts in multiple jurisdictions to achieve favorable outcomes.
-Thailand is a signatory to the Hague Convention on the Civil Aspects of International Child Abduction, which provides a framework for resolving international custody disputes.
-Thai courts determine custody based on Sections 1561-1598 of the Civil and Commercial Code, prioritizing the best interests of the child.
-If one parent unlawfully removes a child from Thailand, a family lawyer can assist in filing claims under the Hague Convention to secure the child’s return.
+In cross-border marriages or international child custody disputes, a family lawyer in Thailand coordinates with legal experts in other jurisdictions to secure favorable outcomes.
+Courts apply Sections 1561–1598 of the Civil and Commercial Code when they determine custody and place the child’s best interests at the forefront of their analysis.
+If one parent unlawfully removes a child from Thailand, a lawyer can file claims under the Hague Convention and seek the child’s prompt return.

-For expatriates seeking legal protection in domestic violence cases, Thai law provides recourse under the Protection of Victims of Domestic Violence Act B.E.
+For expatriates who seek protection in domestic violence situations, Thai law offers remedies under the Protection of Victims of Domestic Violence Act B.E.
 2550 (2007).
-This legislation allows victims to seek protective orders and legal remedies against abusive spouses.
-A family lawyer assists clients in obtaining court protection and ensuring compliance with judicial orders.
+This legislation enables victims to request protective orders and pursue legal action against abusive spouses.

 Conclusion